curtiskam/RepData_PeerAssessment1/PA1_template.md

 MedianSteps3 <- median(SumDays3$Total_Steps)
 ```

-Once the means for the interval replace missing values:
+Once the means for the interval replace missing values are imputed:

 The Mean Daily Number of Steps is 1.0766189\times 10^{4}